 Setup Triggers & Notifications

-To setup custom rule / trigger, you need to select Event when this trigger should be launched, specify number of conditions that should "match all" or "match any" of them, and select actions that need to be done if one or more conditions are met.
-If you want this trigger to be the only one to be launched, change it's order to be the highest one and select the option to "Stop on this Rule" in order for lower triggers are not even checked by the system.
+To set up custom rule/trigger, you need to select Event when this trigger should be launched, specify the number of conditions that should "match all" or "match any" of them, and select actions that need to be done if one or more conditions are met.
+If you want this trigger to be the only one to be launched, change its order to be the highest one and select the option to "Stop on this Rule" in order for lower triggers are not even checked by the system.

 Trigger Priority on Equal Conditions - Different Actions

-You can create as many triggers in the system, as you'd like for notification rules of agent groups, roles, etc.
+You can create as many triggers in the system, as you'd like for notification rules of agent teams, etc.

 Sample Use Cases

 Let's review one of the hundreds of examples using triggers to setup custom workflow.
-For example, we want to notify only "Dev Team" group of support agents when category "Technical Support" is selected when submitting a ticket.
-That"s how it works:
+For example, we want to notify only the "Dev" team of support agents when the category "Technical Support" is selected when submitting a ticket.
+That's how it works: